 Even if you don’t orgasm through breast stimulation, there’s a lot you can gain from exploring it.
 “Beyond physical pleasure, breast stimulation leads to a burst of oxytocin, the brain chemical associated with feelings of love and attachment,” says Sher.
 “This means that breast simulation is not just a possible route to physical pleasure, but also a key to improving emotional intimacy.”

 In addition, breast play is a great alternative for those dealing with sexual issues that make genital arousal challenging, Sher adds.
-“Using breast stimulation is an incredible tool to broaden your sexual horizons and strengthen your emotional bond.”
+“Using breast stimulation is an incredible tool to broaden your sexual horizons and strengthen your emotional bonds.”